-The forgotten queens of 1066
+Who are the forgotten queens of 1066?

-Women are something of a rarity in history – supposedly shy, domestic creatures who peep out between the cracks of their husband's 'greater' deeds.
+Women are something of a rarity in history – supposedly shy, domestic creatures, who peep out between the cracks of their husband's 'greater' deeds.
 However, anyone who has ever lived with a mother/sister/auntie/girlfriend/wife/daughter will know that very few women really stand quietly in the background of life and I see no reason why this would not have been every bit as true in the past as it is now.

 Too many stories of historical women are lost to us and that is why I chose to write The Queens of the Conquest, about the women fighting to be Queen of England in 1066.
 Not that I don't like the men (I'm a little bit in love with all my heroes) but theirs are the grand stories everyone knows and I am more interested in capturing what happened behind the scenes of the battles.

 Exploring the female side of a previous era allows access to those more intimate stories, but it is not without problems.
 The first is the lack of information about women in times past, especially further back.
-This isn't really prejudice, simply that little was considered worth documenting unless it affected who owned land, property, goods or titles and that rarely included women.
+This isn't really prejudiced, simply that little was considered worth documenting unless it affected who owned land, property, goods or titles and that rarely included women.

 This is a huge frustration for the historian but something of a gift for a novelist armed with an eager imagination, though it does create the second big problem in exploring female history – how we can truly get under the skin of these women?
 How can we know what they really thought when we have no access to the basic assumptions and attitudes that must have underpinned their approach to life?
 To me, it all comes down to the essentials of being human and of being female, essentials which surely have not changed that much?